PiotrKalarus/MarkdownExercise/index.md

 ## Footnote

-A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing. [^1]
+A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing.[^1]

+[^1]: George Bernard Shaw